suman2896/neemleaf-vit/README.md

 ## 📊 Features

-- Vision Transformer (ViT) model implemented from scratch
+- Vision Transformer (ViT) model implemented for detection
 - Patch embedding layer to convert images into token sequences
 - Positional encoding and multi-head self-attention
 - Configurable training loop with optimizer and loss function